phpingme/courses/php7-intro/index.md

 assert(false);
 ```

-> as a task add  a second argument to an ```assert()``` function, namely the one that have to be an instance of ```AssertionError``` with a custom message as it's constructor argument, just like you would do it with Exception, and surely catch an Error.
+> As a task add a second argument to an ```assert()``` function, the one that have to be an instance of ```AssertionError``` with a custom message as it's constructor argument, just like you would do it with Exception, and make sure to catch the Error.

 ```editor+repl
 <?php